 Many marriages become stuck because forgiveness is not a central tenet of the marriage.
 When problems arise, some couples become absolutely mired in a tit-for-tat cycle that puts brinkmanship and “settling the score” ahead of addressing and mitigating anger.

 The importance of forgiveness in marriage cannot be understated.
 However, have you ever stopped and thought:

 What is forgiveness and why is it important?

-Forgiveness in marriage is an essential component for a successful relationship.
-You and your partners ability to seek and grant forgiveness is highly significant to attain marital satisfaction.
+Forgiveness in marriage is an essential component of a successful relationship.
+You and your partner’s ability to seek and grant forgiveness is highly significant to attain marital satisfaction.

 Forgiveness in married life allows you to step out of the role of a victim and shows that you are capable of acknowledging your hurt and move on from it.
 Forgiveness in marriage is a skill that helps couples to process negative emotions and acts in order to build a stronger bond.

 The idea of forgiving your partner who hurt you or made you angry can be the hardest thing to implement in a relationship.
 Letting go of your partner’s misdeeds necessitates you to let go of your resentment against them.

 Trying to punish your partner by holding on to your negative emotions and acting frosty or distant is very harmful for your relationship.
 Working through these emotions, however, is a bold step that requires a lot of will to move past your partner’s transgressions.